Why The Correspondent will be open about its financials

 As reader revenue becomes increasingly central to media business models, we’re continuing our five-year tradition of sharing what we’ve learned about running a reader-funded news organization.

 In 2013, we launched De Correspondent in The Netherlands with the help of some 19,000 founding members who backed our world-record breaking crowdfunding campaign.
 Since then, we’ve grown to an online journalism platform with more than 60,000 paying members.
-In the coming year, we want to expand our publication to the US and beyond with the launch of The Correspondent.
+In 2019, we want to expand our publication to the English language with the launch of The Correspondent.

 Just as in the Netherlands, financial transparency will be a key feature of The Correspondent.
-In this post, I’ll explain why, and how it could benefit your publication.
+In this post, I’ll explain why.

 Readers were the source of 94 percent of De Correspondent’s $4.5 million revenue in 2017 — the remaining 6 percent came from speaking engagements and syndication.
 I have worked in management positions at legacy media, so I can testify to how liberating it is to focus on the needs of readers instead of advertisers.

-But it’s also a business model that comes with new responsibilities.
+But the membership model also comes with new responsibilities.

 When members fund your business, they want to know how you’ve invested their money